William Fuller (American football)

-William Henry Fuller Jr. (born March 8, 1962) is a retired American football player who played defensive end for 13 seasons in the National Football League (NFL).
-Fuller played college football at the University of North Carolina at Chapel Hill (UNC) and professionally for the Philadelphia/Baltimore Stars of the United States Football League (USFL), and the Houston Oilers, Philadelphia Eagles, and San Diego Chargers of the NFL.
+William Henry Fuller Jr. (born March 8, 1962) is an American former professional football player who was a defensive end for 13 seasons in the National Football League (NFL).
+Fuller played college football for the North Carolina Tar Heels and professionally for the Philadelphia/Baltimore Stars of the United States Football League (USFL), and the Houston Oilers, Philadelphia Eagles, and San Diego Chargers of the NFL.
 Fuller was one of the better pass rushers in the NFL during his time in the league and finished his career with 100.5 sacks.
 He was named to the Pro Bowl four times and selected as an All-American twice while in college.
 In 2004, Fuller was inducted into the Virginia Sports Hall of Fame.
 During his career and after his retirement, Fuller has also done considerable work in raising funds for diabetes research.

-Early years
+Early life

 Fuller was born in Norfolk, Virginia.
 He grew up in Chesapeake, Virginia, and attended Indian River High School, where he lettered in track, basketball, and football.
 Fuller graduated from Indian River in 1980.

 College career

 Fuller attended the University of North Carolina at Chapel Hill, where he played defensive line for the North Carolina Tar Heels football team.
 He recorded nine sacks and 22 tackles for loss as a sophomore.

 As a senior, he had 81 tackles, a team-leading five sacks, and 22 tackles for loss.
-For his efforts that season he was awarded All-America and first-team All-Atlantic Coast Conference (ACC) honors as well as UNC's defensive Most Valuable Player award.
+For his efforts that season he was awarded All-American and first-team All-Atlantic Coast Conference (ACC) honors as well as UNC's defensive Most Valuable Player award.
 Fuller was also a finalist for the Lombardi and Outland Trophies, special awards designated only for linemen.

 While at UNC, Fuller helped lead the Tar Heels to three bowl games, made the All-ACC team three times, and the All-America team twice (1982 and 1983).
 He graduated in 1986 with a degree in psychology.
 Fuller was later inducted into UNC's sports hall of fame, and selected as a member of the ACC's 50th Anniversary Football Team in 2002.